ilanschnell/wasm-ext/blog.md

 to Python Bytecode, as both are executed on a stack machine.
 This has lead me to write an "opcode transpiler".
 So the compiler presented here is really just a translater from Python Bytecode to Web-Assembly.
+Of course there are also big differences between Python Bytecode and Web-Assembly.
+The biggest one being that Python Bytecode is executed on the Python virtual machine, which keeps a stack of Python objects, whereas Web-Assembly is translated to native machine code and the stack is limited to 32 and 64-bit integers and floating point numbers.
+Nevertheless, if we restrict our Python code to one of these types, we have very similar systems.